JuanPabloZed/IR_Maker_Cpp/README.md

 Contact : nathan.zwahlen70@gmail.com

 ## TO INSTALL A NEWER VERSION
-Go to the IR Maker folder, and run the unins0000.exe to uninstall previous version.
+Go to your IR Maker installation folder (where you chose to install it with the setup executable, mostly in Program Files or Program Files (x86)), and run the unins0000.exe to uninstall previous version.
 Then, get the latest release on this github and run it !

 ## HOW TO MAKE AN IR
 This application is based on the use of Angelo Farina's ESS method.
 To sum up, the ESS method consists in the following :